adamralph/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## To reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

 1. '...'
 2. '...'
 3. '...'

-## Expected behavior
+## Expected behaviour

 A clear and concise description of what you expected to happen.